Last Updated: January 24, 2023

 - : A fantastic buff at any level.

-- : Decent but difficult to rely upon, and if you’re going to force Wisdom saves you really want failure to be more meaningful than a small debuff.
+- : Decent but difficult to rely upon, and if you’re going to force Charisma saves you really want failure to be more meaningful than a small debuff.
 Still, Bane may be a good way to burn through Legendary Resistances.

 - : A fantastic defensive buff.